 You can use the GridPane single site migration/cloning tool located in the site backups to do this.
 This tool can be used for cloning a duplicate site to the same server or to another destination server.

-This article is for cloning a duplicate site to the same server, ff you want to clone a duplicate to another server we have a separate KB document for that.
+This article is for cloning a duplicate site to the same server, if you want to clone a duplicate to another server, please see this article instead.

-Cloning a duplicate site with a new URL on the same server
+Cloning a site to a new URL on the same server

 Cloning a duplicate site with a new URL on the same server will replicate a near identical state for the site.
 The duplicate site will belong to the same owner, and it will match all the main control panel settings including: